Brainstorming

 Open Space

-Goal: brainstorming, building knowledge
+Goal: brainstorming, knowledge building

 Group size: any